 See how the declining balance method is used in our financial modeling course.

 Under the units-of-production method, the depreciation expense per unit produced is calculated by dividing the historical value of the asset minus the residual value by its useful life in terms of units (or the total number of products that it is expected to be able to manufacture).
 The method records a higher expense amount when production is high to match the equipment’s higher usage.
 It is, obviously, most useful for depreciating production machinery.

 Unit Depreciation Expense = (Fair Value – Residual Value) / Useful Life in Units

 Periodic Depreciation Expense = Unit Depreciation Expense * Units Produced

 For example, Company A has a machine worth $100,000, with a residual value of $5,000.
 Production of units is 95,000.
 Thus, on a unit basis, the expense is ($100,000 – $5,000) / 95,000 = $1.
 In one year, company A produces 10,000 units and, thus, records a depreciation expense of $10,000

 The units-of-production method is often used in mining operations.
-Check out our financial modeling course specialized for the mining industry.
+Check out our financial modeling course specialized in the mining industry.

 CFI offers the Financial Modeling & Valuation Analyst (FMVA)® certification program for those looking to take their careers to the next level.
 To keep learning and advancing your career, the following resources will be helpful: